joinpursuit/Pursuit-Core-Web/node/postgres_and_seeding_databases/README.md

 ### Where Postgres fits in our stack
 ![fullstack diagram](./assets/fullstack_diagram.png)

-### Postgres Intro
+### The problem Databases solve

-Previously, if we wanted to store data to be displayed we needed to keep it in our state.
-If you refreshed the page, the state was reset and the data was lost.
-Also, the saved information in state could only be viewed on one computer.
-With a database, we can save our information forever and it can be viewed by anyone.
-What's different now is we need to _request_ the data from the database by sending a request to our server.
-Similar to how we would get data from an API except the data is coming from a database _we_ create and manage.
+Previously, if we wanted to store data to be displayed we needed to keep it in 'state' in the form of variables (sometimes global) that will be put in our computer's memory RAM.
+If you refreshed the page or restarted the Express.js server the 'state' was reset and the data was lost.
+Also, the saved information in 'state' could only be viewed on one computer.
+With a database, we can save our information forever, somewhere else and it can be viewed by anyone.
+What's different now is that our information will be saved not in our App's 'state' as variables but on a persisting storage, a **Database**.
+Our Front-end apps will _request_ the data from the database by sending a request to our back-end/server and display such information.
+Similar to how we would get data from a 3rd Party API except the data is coming from a database _we_ create and manage.

 ### Installing Postgres and setting up a server: